 - Cost of Goods Sold

 The P&L depicts a period of time summarizing operations.
-It is also referred to as the income statement.
+It’s also referred to as the income statement.

-Benefit: The P&L is useful for review of profit or loss over a certain interval of time (e.g. monthly, quarterly, annually).
+The P&L statement is useful for review of profit or loss over a certain interval of time (e.g. monthly, quarterly, annually).
 As a stand-alone report it only tells part of the story, but when compared to a budget it gives you a valuable comparison.
-For instance, the P&L can show the results or trends of one period to another (e.g., 2019 versus 2018 or actual versus budgeted).
+For instance, the P&L can show the results or trends of one period to another (e.g., 2019 versus 2018 or budget vs. actual).

 Fun fact: the phrase, “the bottom line,” comes from the profit and loss statement as the bottom line records the net income, or profits.